5 Goal-Setting Mistakes to Avoid at All Costs

 Quotes about Goals, Getting Started, and Investing Time in Your Dreams - “No desired achievement is gained without any goal setting.” – Wayne Chirisa | achievement quotes | inspirational quotes | motivational quotes

-If you think you want to save money, that’s going to lead to a lot of frustration if you’re counting on having a healthy savings account in a few months.
+If you think you want to save money, that will lead to a lot of frustration if you’re counting on having a healthy savings account in a few months.
 Motivation increases with clarity, so without any clarity, you’re left with nothing pushing you to take action to reach your goal.

-By writing your goals in a format that is Specific, Measurable, Achievable, Relevant, and Time-Bound, you will be able to track your progress, keep your goals organized, and know exactly when your goal has been met.
+By writing your goals in a Specific, Measurable, Achievable, Relevant, and Time-Bound format, you will be able to track your progress, keep your goals organized, and know precisely when your goal has been met.

 Let’s look at some examples of goals that do not follow the SMART goal formula so you can know what types of mistakes you should be looking out for:

 Without having specific goals, you won’t have focus or direction.
-Your goals should give you a benchmark for determining your success, and they have to be clear and well-defined in order to do so.
-You need SMART goals to show you exactly how to get to wherever you want to end up.
+Your goals should give you a benchmark for determining your success, and they must be clear and well-defined.
+It would be best to have SMART goals to show you exactly how to get to wherever you want.

 4. Not Having a “Why”

-Have you ever felt pressured by someone to accomplish something that you really didn’t care about?
+Have you ever felt pressured by someone to accomplish something you didn’t care about?

-Years ago when I worked in sales (which was not for me), our team had goals created for us by our supervisors.
-This was the first time in my life that I was facing solid, hard-numbered goals.
+Years ago, when I worked in sales (which was not for me), our team's supervisors created goals for us.
+This was the first time in my life that I was faced with solid, hard-numbered goals.

 However, they didn’t have a single impact on my work ethic.
 I didn’t care.
-The outcome of achieving these goals didn’t benefit me personally, it benefited the company, so my motivation was low.
+The outcome of achieving these goals didn’t benefit me personally; it helped the company, so my motivation was low.

-But now I know that working in sales isn’t a source of energy for me like it is for other people.
-And, if you don’t feel like you fit into this mold either, it’s probably because you haven’t found what that source of energy is for you
+But now I know that working in sales isn’t a source of energy for me like it is for others.
+And, if you don’t feel like you fit into this mold either, it’s probably because you haven’t found what that energy source is for you

-Your goals need to serve a purpose that’s strong enough to carry you through the obstacles that you’ll face along the way.
-If you don’t feel dedicated to the purpose, you won’t feel the sense of urgency that’s required to make your goals into a reality.
+Your goals need to serve a purpose strong enough to carry you through the obstacles you’ll face along the way.
+If you don’t feel dedicated to the purpose, you won’t feel the sense of urgency required to make your goals a reality.

-To stay motivated, you need to see the value in reaching the outcome of your goal–and if the potential outcome is irrelevant to the bigger picture of your life, then the chance that you will make it a priority is small.
+To stay motivated, you need to see the value in reaching the outcome of your goal.
+If the potential outcome is irrelevant to the bigger picture of your life, then the chance that you will make it a priority is slim.

-It didn’t impact my life one way or another if my team’s sales goals were met.
-And, in the absence of this push, I wasn’t driven to take the necessary steps to achieve the goals set by my supervisor.
+It didn’t impact my life in any way if my team’s sales goals were met.
+In the absence of this push, I wasn’t driven to take the necessary steps to achieve the goals set by my supervisor.

-Make sure that all of your goals are attached to your “why” or whatever gives you a feeling of purpose in life.
-Without limiting and focusing your goals in this way, you may end up with a lot of meaningless goals in your life with very little time to commit to each one.
+Ensure that all of your goals are attached to your “why” or whatever gives you a feeling of purpose in life.
+Without limiting and focusing on your goals in this way, you may end up with many meaningless goals with little time to commit to each one.

-Write down exactly why each of your goals is valuable to you and worthwhile to accomplish to ensure you remain enthusiastic about achieving it.
+Write exactly why your goals are valuable and worthwhile to accomplish to ensure you remain enthusiastic about achieving them.
 Ask yourself:

 • Does this goal line up with my values?